pegasystems/angular-sdk/README.md

 The **Angular SDK** provides Pega customers with the ability to build DX components that connect Pega’s ConstellationJS Engine APIs with a design system other than Pega Cosmos.

-The Angular SDK differs from out-of-the-box Cosmos React because it provides and demonstrates the use of a design system that is not the Pega **Cosmos React** design system.
+The Angular SDK differs from out-of-the-box Constellation design system because it provides and demonstrates the use of a design system that is not the Pega **Constellation** design system.
 The alternative design system used in this Angular SDK is
  [Angular Material](https://material.angular.io/) - open-source components that integrate seamlessly with Angular.

 The Angular SDK is built on a new and modernized UI technology stack (the Constellation JavaScript Engine and Constellation JavaScript API).
 Many additional SDK features are planned for 2022 to expand the scope of supported use cases.